patricksurry/eastern-front-1941/doc/playing.md

 ===

 You will see a map of a portion of Russia.
-In the center of the map is
-@ square pink cursor.
+In the center of the map is a square pink cursor.
 (Because of adjustment differences between different televisions, colors on your television set may not be the same as in this description.)
 Manipulating the joystick will cause the cursor to move.
 When the cursor bumps into the edge of the screen, the entire map image will